 Studying the highly connected Sun-Earth system

 As a multi-spacecraft constellation, GDC will provide a platform for the coordinated and simultaneous measurements of both neutral gas and plasma needed to advance scientific understanding of the Earth’s coupled ionosphere-thermosphere system on a global scale.
-The mission, which is part of NASA’s Living With a Star program, will be a key step towards understanding the basic chemistry and physics of Earth’s upper atmosphere and its interaction with the magnetosphere.
+The mission will be a key step towards understanding the basic chemistry and physics of Earth’s upper atmosphere and its interaction with the magnetosphere.
 The mission will also give scientists new insights into space weather processes.

 “The coupled system between the magnetosphere and Earth’s upper atmosphere is crucial to predict satellite drag and distortions of signals (such as GPS) through the ionosphere,” said Andersson.
 “With this mission, we’ll be able to get a better understanding of this system on a global scale.”